 Bus tickets in Ireland can be purchased online via Bus Éireann for the Republic of Ireland or Translink for Northern Ireland ahead of time.

 Tickets can also be purchased from main bus stations, or from the driver on the day of travel and you should have exact change with you to speed up the process.
-Be aware that Dublin Bus services only accept exact change and do not accept notes.
-Nor will you receive change if you do not have the exact fare.

 Examples of tickets for major destinations in Ireland